anza-xyz/octane/docs/recipes.md

 _Who can use it?_
 * Wallets: as part of their swap interface or on transaction signing modal when user doesn't have enough SOL to run some transaction
-* Dapps: as a standalone function or as a tool to get enough SOL to run in-app transactin
+* Dapps: as a standalone function or as a tool to get enough SOL to run in-app transactions

 _Examples:_
 * [A swap using Whirlpools in Next.js app](https://github.com/sevazhidkov/octane-demo/blob/main/src/views/swap.tsx)